 No matter how careful you are, a small part of the water will end up in his ears.
 Even if you try to remove it, a small amount will stay inside.
 Dogs don’t like this.
 As a matter of fact, they hate it and they will do anything they can to remove it.
 After you are done with a bath, he will act weird in order to try all possible ways to remove that excess water.

 This actually works and there are a lot of people who say that this is the only reason why dogs act like crazy once you are done bathing them.
-The only thing we would like to add here is that dogs will shake their head fast in order to remove something in their ear.
-So, we are not sure how much this theory is accurate and how many dogs will do this because of this reason.
+The only thing we would like to add here is that dogs will shake their heads fast in order to remove something from their ears.
+So, we are not sure how much this theory is accurate or how many dogs will do this because of this reason.

 The Final Word